 Lastly, assignment sales are also mutual to individuals who are simply reckoning to “flip” a pre-construction condo unit.
 These speculative investors carry no intention of reaching the final closing date.

-Advantages of buying a condo on an assignment sale
+Advantages of buying a condo on assignment sales

 An assignment purchase can accord you some of the greatest deals in the province of real estate.
-But there are many purchasers who miscalculate all the ins and outs of it when it comes to purchase and sale.
+But many purchasers miscalculate all the ins and outs of it when it comes to purchase and sale.

-Let us examine a few reasons why assignment sale agreement for condos have the upper hand in the realm of the purchase and sale contract:
+Let us examine a few reasons why assignment sale agreements for condos have the upper hand in the realm of the purchase and sale contract:

 1. You can buy a brand-new condo at a low purchase price

-By buying a state-of-the-art condo on an assignment sale, you’re likely to purchase a product that has been off the market for quite some time.
+By buying a state-of-the-art condo on assignment sales, you’re likely to purchase a product that has been off the market for quite some time.
 After a significant duration of time, the price of a condo unit per square foot abates, when set against today’s pre-construction price.

-Therefore, you are able to acquire a new condo at a fairly reasonable price that is just a vaporous thought in today’s market!
+Therefore, you can acquire a new condo at a fairly reasonable price which is just a vaporous thought in today’s market!
 So, why give any extra money?

 2. Inherent equity for the condo

-One of the key reasons why it is worthwhile to purchase a condo on assignment lies with its ability to construct equity during the building process.
-This means that when a purchaser is selling a condo unit prior to its closing date, he/she typically leaves a portion of the equity that the condominium has churned out for you to inherit.
+One of the key reasons why it is worthwhile to purchase a condo on assignment lies in its ability to construct equity during the building process.
+This means that when a purchaser is selling a condo unit before its closing date, he/she typically leaves a portion of the equity that the condominium has churned out for you to inherit.

 Toronto’s assignment market has always remained powerful, with even pre-construction condos generating remarkable equity every year.